 The State of Minnesota ranks 18th in the United States for most asbestos-related deaths.
 The midwestern state is known for its large mining industry, along with several other industries involving the use of asbestos.
 Many job sites throughout the state have exposed the toxin to their employees and nearby residents.

-Asbestos is the term given to a group of minerals found underground.
-The United States used the mineral in multiple applications, including in schools, homes, and workplaces.
+Asbestos refers to a group of minerals found in the ground.
+The United States used this mineral in various applications, including schools, homes, and workplaces.
 Once airborne, the mineral fibers can be inhaled or ingested and cannot be removed from the chest or abdominal cavities.
-Residents of Minnesota risk exposure to airborne fibers through renovation and demolition of buildings, asbestos-related work, or through secondary exposure from friends and family.
+Residents of Minnesota risk exposure to airborne fibers through renovation and demolition of buildings, asbestos-related work, or through secondary asbestos exposure from friends and family.
 Over time, exposure can lead to the development of mesothelioma.

 Nearly 1,000 Minnesota residents have passed away from asbestosis or mesothelioma.
 Exposure in Minnesota significantly stems from power plants, iron ore mining and ore processing facilities, paper mills, and residential insulation.
 Many victims of exposure contracted mesothelioma from working in taconite mines in the northern part of the state.
 There, much of the natural ore contains the mineral.

-While a majority of reported asbestos-related illnesses occur in the mining industry, the mineral was also widely used in homes, schools, public buildings, protective equipment, construction, and pipes underneath roads.
+While a majority of reported asbestos-related cancers occur in the mining industry, the mineral was also widely used in homes, schools, public buildings, protective equipment, construction, and pipes underneath roads.

 Some Minnesota job sites with known exposure include: